MobiFlight/MobiFlight-Connector/src/MobiFlightConnector/frontend/README.md

 ## Community feed loading
 The community feed uses a hybrid strategy:

-- Immediate fallback: `feed:community` from bundled i18n files in `public/locales/*/feed.json`
+- Default items are: `feed:community` from bundled i18n files in `public/locales/*/feed.json`
 - Background refresh: optional remote JSON loaded per language
-- Replacement rule: remote feed replaces fallback only when remote `community` contains at least one valid item
+- Merge rule: remote feed is prepended to fallback feed only when remote `community` contains at least one valid item
-- Fallback rule: timeout, network errors, invalid payloads, or empty remote arrays keep bundled fallback visible

 Environment variables:

-- `VITE_FEED_REMOTE_BASE_URL`: remote base URL in the format `{base}/{language}/feed.json`
-  If not set, it will use `https://mobiflight.com/feed`
+- `VITE_FEED_REMOTE_BASE_URL`: remote base URL in the format, example for path `{base}/en/feed.json` If not set, it will use `https://mobiflight.com/feed`